Racer Registration Info

 Full Printed Name Signature Date

-Unlimited (any horsepower up to 99 MPH on course), Limited, and 5.5 Glasply Special
+Unlimited (any horsepower up to 99 MPH on course) & Limited

-Jet Slalom Buoys will be removed before these races start.
+Jet Slalom Buoys will be removed before these races start if present.
 Two boats will run head to head.
 Jets are ok to race against props on the straight line course.
 The order on the first bracket will be picked by boat type at random by booth officials.
 Boats will use a rolling start, beginning in the harbor.
 The Start Boat will raise a green flag to signal the start at or around the Breakwater marked “START” on map.
 Run is a single straight line to the Finish.
 The end of the race is in line with the finish buoy and the dolphin off the North side of City Dock marked “FINISH” on the map.
 The number of boats will determine the number of heats.
 This may be a single or double elimination race, depending on number of entrants.
 Boats MUST stay to the outside of inner boundary buoys 13-15 or will be disqualified from all races.
 Boats will not cross into another boat’s path or will be disqualified.
-Boats will return to the pit, on step, straight back on the course to the breakwater.
+Boats will return to the pit, on step, at a safe speed, on the course to the breakwater.
 Safety boats will direct them back into the harbor.
 Notes: Boundary Buoys are numbered in red, 10-15.
 Track and boundary buoys will be of different color.
 No unofficial traffic allowed during races.
 Harbor Department will direct traffic to other harbors, or will direct them in between heats, and safety boats will monitor activity.
 All spectator boats must remain on the outside of #10-12 boundary buoys, these are positioned at least 360 feet away from City Dock.
 Safety boats will stop unofficial traffic.

-Boats will run individually or paired.
-Start line is anywhere between the breakwater and the South end of City Dock.
+Boats will run individually.
+The start line is anywhere between the breakwater and the South end of City Dock.
 Start at the green flag, throw the rooster tail of your choice, and end before or at the Finish Buoy in-line with the lone dolphin.
 It is the entrant’s choice to throw another rooster tail back to the breakwater.
 Boats must stay on the course.
 Boats should be out from the dock far enough so that the fans can see.
 Fans have had a hard time seeing when boats are too close too the inner boundary buoys.
 Boats MUST stay to the outside of inner boundary buoys 13—15 or will be disqualified from all races.